dhivyasreedhar/dhivya.sreedhar-personal-portfolio/content/_index.md

           date_end: '2021-07-01'
           description: |2-
             Research intern under Prof. Prabu Mohandas, Dept of Computer Science and Engineering:
             * Worked on finding solutions for the challenging task of Music Instrument Recognition.
-Developed a model that labels unlabeled audio files so that                 manual annotation can be avoided.
+Developed a model that labels unlabeled audio files so manual annotation can be avoided.
             * A Convolutional neural network and K nearest neighbors classifier framework were implemented to identify the musical instrument present in a    monophonic audio file and the performance of the two models are compared.
             * The model performed well with excellent result of 99.17% accuracy for the Convolutional Neural Network and 97% accuracy for the k-nearest neighbor architecture.
 Worked on finding solutions for the challenging task of Music Instrument Recognition.
 Developed a model that labels  unlabeled audio                files so that manual annotation can be avoided.
         - title:  Research Intern
           company: Indian Institute of Information Technology Design & Manufacturing
           company_url: 'https://www.iiitdm.ac.in/'